dmbarbour/glas/docs/GlasDesign.md

 Edges are labeled from a finite alphabet.
 However, arbitrary labels can be modeled via composition.
 For example, the label `result` may involve seven nodes in a sequence - one for each character, followed by a sentinel.
 This implies a trie-like structure.

+## Glas Module System

+The module system is an important part of a language's user experience.
+See the [Glas Module System](GlasModules.md) document for the details.
+TLDR:

+Filesystem modules are referenced as `module foo`, and are limited to the same directory.
+There is no filesystem search path.
+Glas modules use `.g` file extension, and represent the returned value.
+Files with extensions other than `.g` are valued by their binary content.
+A subdirectory is valued based on the contained `public.g` file, if it exists, otherwise an open record reflecting directory structure.

+Distribution packages are referenced as `package foo`.
+A distribution will only have one version of each package, typed and tested to work cohesively.
+A Glas development environment may be configured to target multiple distributions, for concurrent testing.

+Modules define values, not symbols per se.
+However, for concision, Glas should also support importing fields from a closed record into lexical scope, e.g. `import (a:1, b:2)` may be equivalent to `let a = 1; let b = 2`.

+## Glas Language Extension

+Glas has a standard syntax, adequate for most use cases, but Glas is not constrained by this syntax.
+See the [Glas Language Extension](GlasLangExt.md) document for details.
+TLDR:

+## Glas Effects

+Glas does not, and will not, support foreign function interfaces.

 ## Data Models

 ### Records